SDK for Python Reference Guide

 TokenGenerateResponse

 object.
-The following example uses an email address:token_generate_response = client.generate_token(TokenGenerateInput.from_email(emailAddress).do_not_generate_tokens_for_opted_out())
+The following example uses an email address:token_generate_response = client.generate_token(TokenGenerateInput.from_email("user@example.com").do_not_generate_tokens_for_opted_out())

 do_not_generate_tokens_for_opted_out()